freenas/freenas-docs/userguide/intro.rst

 * iocage :ref:`template jails <Creating Template Jails>` can now be created from the |web-ui|.

+* The iocage
+  :menuselection:`Plugins`
+  page has been redesigned and improved.

 This software has been added or updated: